otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/04-scroll-views-and-lists.md

-# 04: List Views and ScrollView
+# 04: ScrollView and Lists

 ## Getting Started